T-vK/alexa-jammer/README.md

-# alexa-jammer for the ESP8266
+# Amazon Echo (Alexa) and Google Home jammer for the ESP8266

 (The project is still under development and not tested yet.)